didithilmy/gsoc2020/FinalReport.md

 ![](screen1.gif)

 ### Issues and Pull Requests to Rucio
-A couple of issues and pull requests to Rucio has been created and merged.
+A couple of issues and pull requests to Rucio have been created and merged.
 1. Issue [#3630](https://github.com/rucio/rucio/issues/3630)
 2. Issue [#3871](https://github.com/rucio/rucio/issues/3871)
 3. Issue [#3873](https://github.com/rucio/rucio/issues/3873)
 4. Pull Request [#3631](https://github.com/rucio/rucio/pull/3631) and [#3632](https://github.com/rucio/rucio/pull/3632)
 5. Pull Request [#3872](https://github.com/rucio/rucio/pull/3872)

+## Future Developments
+There are still exciting stuff that can be developed in the future.
+1. More Kernel compatibility
+   1. Octave, R, ROOT C++
+2. More authentication methods
+   1. OAuth/OpenID Connect
+3. Share notebooks across JupyterLab installations
+   1. Allows any JupyterLab instance to connect to publicly-accessible Rucio installations and their RSEs
+   2. Fetches Rucio configuration on-the-fly, URL known from notebook metadata
+4. (If you have other ideas, please let me know)

 ## Challenges and Takeaways